OCA/server-tools/server_environment_ir_config_parameter/README.rst

 and override any value that would be present in the database, so the configuration file has precedence.

-The user cannot write, create, or delete System Parameters that are defined in the configuration files.
+When creating or modifying values that are in the configuration file, the module replace changes, enforcing the configuration value.

 For example you can use this module in combination with web_environment_ribbon: